ArturKarbone/ExercisesForProgrammers/README.md

 ### Turning Problems Into Code
-- Write a problem statement
+- Write a problem statement (A short description)
 - Extract **Input**, **Output** and **Process**
 - Visualize via diagram or sketch